namtoki/English/wordlist.md

 adjust:                             As I adjusted to the new environment, my work became increasingly enjoyable.
 administration:                     The policies of the administration and the Congress conflict on the question of the defence budget.
 administrator:                      She is actively engaging in volunteer work as the organization's administrator.
+advanced:                           It is important to promote the use of more advanced medical practices in developing countries.
+advertisement:                      The boss postponed preparations for the new advertisement campaign until autumn.
 affection:                          My dog occasionally chews our slippers when he needs more affection.
 affordable:                         Patients have been adapting to more affordable treatments under the physician's direction.
 agenda:                             The day's agenda was altered in response to changes in regulations regarding agricultural imports.